-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must discover two things about you: whether you can pay back the loan, and your willingness to repay the loan.
-To assess your ability to pay back the loan, they look at your debt-to-income ratio.
-In order to assess your willingness to pay back the mortgage loan, they consult your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders need to know two things about you: your ability to repay the loan, and your willingness to pay back the loan.
+To figure out your ability to repay, lenders assess your debt-to-income ratio.
+In order to calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
-Your score comes from both the good and the bad in your credit history.
-Late payments count against you, but a record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
+Your score considers both positive and negative information in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.